kozleo/Stability-Papers/stabilitybooks.md

 Linear algebra is a must for learning nonlinear dynamical systems theory.
 That might seem strange--what is the study of *linear* algebra going to tell us about *nonlinear* dynamics?
 The answer lies in the fact that we have a basically complete theory of linear dynamical systems, and essentially no theory for nonlinear systems.
 Indeed, the first thing we do when trying to understand a nonlinear system is fractically "linearize" it around some point of interest and then apply linear dynamical systems theory.

 * [Introduction to Dynamical Systems - David Luenberger](https://www.amazon.com/Introduction-Dynamic-Systems-David-Luenberger/dp/0471025941) (specifically chapter 4)
-  * If you already know linear algebra, or perhaps just want a refresher, this chapter is a very succinct and well-written, with dynamical systems theory in mind.
+  * If you already know linear algebra, or perhaps just want a refresher, this chapter is very succinct and well-written, with dynamical systems theory in mind.
 * [Introduction to Linear Algebra - Gilbert Strang](https://www.amazon.com/Introduction-Linear-Algebra-Gilbert-Strang/dp/0980232775/ref=sr_1_1?dchild=1&keywords=Linear+Algebra+-+Gilbert+Strang&qid=1599086644&s=books&sr=1-1)
   * Covers linear algebra at the introductory level.
 The standard textbook basically everybody uses when first learning this stuff.
 * [Matrix Analysis - Roger A. Horn & Charles R. Johnson](https://www.amazon.com/Matrix-Analysis-Second-Roger-Horn/dp/0521548233/ref=sr_1_1?dchild=1&keywords=Matrix+Analysis+-+Horn+%26+Johnson&qid=1599086674&s=books&sr=1-1)